PerNilsson360/jstr/README.md

 read JSON from stdin we use *echo* to pipe a trivial JSON object to *jxp*.
 The result of the command is shown on the second line.

-XPath 1.0 does not support boolean literals supported there are functions that can be used instead.
+XPath 1.0 does not support boolean literals but there are functions that can be used instead.

 ```
 echo '{}' | jxp --xpath="(false() and false()) or not(false())"